 We show that walk-in and ambulance patient arrivals into an A&E department exhibit differing statistical properties and so require to be modelled separately.
 We demonstrate that walk-in arrivals exhibit a strong seven day seasonality that is best modelled with a structural time series model.
 Such a time series model provides one to six day ahead forecasts with good predictive power.
 However, we experience less success with our ambulance arrivals models.
 The poor performance of the ambulance arrival time series model forecasts may be because the ambulance arrivals do not exhibit very strong periodicities or other regularity; nor do they appear to belong to familiar classes of stochastic processes.
 We also demonstrate that arrivals into an A&E department by hour varies predictably, with weekdays exhibiting similar hourly arrival patterns; as do weekends.
-Finally, we find that there is no significant relationship between weatherrelated variables and patient arrivals into our case study department.
+Finally, we find that models of walk-in and ambulance arrivals to our case study department using weather-related variables (from up to 14 days before the day of arrival) accounted for only a low proportion of the variance seen in both the walk-in and ambulance arrivals.